mahaley22/Uncertainty-Sampling/index.md

 No matter how accurate or *good* one's model is, not only will there will always be things like data drift, concept drift, or simply generalization issues on things the model hasn't seen or tested for before (see checklist paper).
 As in other types of software engineering practice (SDLC), how does CI/CD and and exception monitoring in production be done with NN models?

-Active Learning comes in to answer some of these questions: How do we optimize for humans in the loop?
+Active Learning practice attempts to answer some of these questions: How do we optimize for humans in the loop?
 How much hand-labeled training do you need up front and on an ongoing basis?
-F which outputs should a human have a look at outputs for possible correction and training?
+What types of errors can be more easily discovered for analysis?
+Which subsets of outputs should humans be targetting for possible correction and training?
 Active Learning has a lot of tools in the toolkit for sampling and iterating, both from data within the models and outside them.
-This notebook looks at 3 in-model metrics.
+This notebook looks at several in-model metrics.

 How can metrics from within the model work?
 By definition the goal of optimizing any machine learning model is not primarily  in the business of generating accurate "probabilities" or confidences for those predictions (at least when we're talking about conditional modeling, like in Machine Translation).
 And how explainable/interpretible are the results?